devdatalab/paper-shrug/README.md

 This code was tested using Stata 16.0.

 ---
-# Data Description on SHRUG panel and SHRUG keys
+# Data Description: SHRUG panel and SHRUG keys
 ------

 ### A)  Data Sources